ahelme/sunset-boulevard-terminal-theme/README.md

 - Rich dark background that's easy on the eyes

 🎨 **Optimized for Development**
-- High contrast for excellent readability
+- Medium-high contrast for readability and comfort
-- Thoughtful syntax highlighting that reduces eye strain
-- Clear visual distinction between file types and permissions
-- Beautiful git diff highlighting with intuitive color coding

 💻 **Enhanced Terminal Experience**
 - Works beautifully with colorls for enhanced file listings
-- Elegant prompt styling with version indicators
-- Consistent color scheme across different terminal tools
-- Professional appearance suitable for presentations and pair programming

 ## Screenshots